fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

   src="https://github.com/fairdataihub/SODA-for-SPARC/raw/main/docs/documentation/Videos/Subjects-interface.mp4"
 />

-- **subject id**: Lab-based schema for identifying each subject.
-This field should match the primary's sub-folder names.
-The subject_id must be unique.
+- **subject id** (Mandatory): Enter the ID of this subject.
+It must be unique for each subject across a dataset.
+The ID must start with `sub-` followed by any series of alpha-numeric characters (upper and lower cases allowed) or dash `-`.
+No other characters (including white space) are allowed.

 - Experimental Setup (Mandatory if available):
-  - pool id: If data is collected on multiple subjects at the same time include the identifier of the pool where the data file will be found.
-If this is included it should be the name of the top level folder inside primary.
-E.g: pool 1.
+  - pool id: Enter the id of the pool this subject belongs to, if applicable.
+If this is included, it should be the name of the top level folder inside primary.
+E.g: pool-1.
-  - experimental group: Experimental group subject is assigned to in research project.
+  - experimental group: Enter the experimental group this subject is assigned to in research project, if applicable.
 E.g: control.
 - Species Information (Mandatory if available):
-  - Sex: This is the sex of the subject, or if unknown, leave it empty.
+  - Sex: Select the sex of the subject.
+If unknown, leave the dropdow on "Select an option".
 E.g: Female.
   - Species: This is the species of the subject.
 When users start typing to search for a species, SODA provides species suggestions based on the NCBI taxonomy.
 E.g: Rattus
   - Strain: This is the organism strain of the subject.
 When users start typing to search for a strain, SODA provides strain suggestions based on the common strains observed from SPARC datasets.
 Once a strain is specified, the Research Resource Identifier Identification (RRID) of the strain will be automatically pulled out from [Scicrunch](https://scicrunch.org/resources/Organisms/search) by SODA.
   - Exact age at the start of experiment: Age of the subject (e.g., hours, days, weeks, years old) or if unknown, leave it empty.
 For your convenience, SODA separates this entry into 2 fields: A number field (e.g: 1, 2, 3) and a unit field (e.g: hours, days, weeks, etc).
 If an ISO format is expected for this entry, enter the ISO-formatted text in the number field, and select `N/A` for the unit field.